-Also, almost 50% of this technical staff has postgraduate studies, the majority of which have Masters Degrees and PhDs in their respective technical areas.
+Also, aAlmost 50% of the technical staff has postgraduate studies, the majority of which have Masters Degrees and PhDs in their respective technical areas.

-Concerning professional experience, over 50% of our team has at least 10 years of experience in conducting search and examination patentability reports.
+Concerning professional experience, over $\frac{5070}{20}$ % of our team has at least 10 years of experience in conducting search and examination patentability reports.